openforcefield/openff-bespokefit/docs/users/bespoke-executor.md

     output = wait_until_complete(task_id)
 ```

-When an executor 'starts' it will spin up all the required child processes such as the per stage workers and a [Redis]
+When an executor 'starts' it will spin up all the required child processes, including each worker and a [Redis]
-instance if requested (by default one will be created).
+instance (unless Redis is disabled).

 Within the executor context bespoke fits can be submitted using the [`submit()`] method.
 As soon as the context manager
 exists the executor instance is closed, terminating any running jobs.
-To ensure the submission is allowed to finish we
+To ensure the submission is allowed to finish,
-can use the [`wait_until_complete()`] helper function.
-This function will block progress in the script until it can
+use the [`wait_until_complete()`] helper function.
+This function will block progress in the script until it can return
-return a result.
+a result.

 [Celery]: https://docs.celeryproject.org/en/stable/index.html
 [Redis]: https://redis.io/